 Although obstacles hinder transport over short timescales, the retention of memory from previous trajectories can facilitate transport in the long term.
 Altshuler et al., investigated the movement of a self-propelled bristle robot within a field of movable obstacles.
 By directly modifying the positions of obstacles in its path, the tracer creates trails \cite{Altshuler2024}.
 These trails give rise to a form of environmental memory that expedites search by increasing the effective diffusion coefficient.
 Similar environmental memory was observed by Dias et al. on a microscopic scale \cite{dias2023environmental}.
 By employing light-activated Janus particles mixed with passive silica colloids, they demonstrated that environmental memory can arise in a system of “clueless” individuals, promoting group formation.
 Collectively, these findings indicate that the dynamics of active tracers are fundamentally different when obstacles can be pushed.

 Motivated by these findings, Bonomo \& Reuveni introduced the \textit{Sokoban} random walk, a minimal model aimed at capturing the effect of obstacle pushing \cite{Lauber2023}.
-In the model, a random walker on a lattice is allowed to push at most one obstacle at a time, see Fig. \ref{fig: walk example}(b).
-While expecting that the ability to push obstacles will allow the \textit{Sokoban} to venture further away, the model was used to demonstrate that this is not always true.
+In the model, a random walker on a lattice is allowed to push at most one obstacle at a time; see Fig. \ref{fig: walk example}(b).
+While the ability to push obstacles was expected to allow the \textit{Sokoban} to venture further away, the model was used to demonstrate that this is not always true.
 In fact, it was found that the \textit{Sokoban} always ends up confined.
-The confining region has a characteristic size, which is set by the initial obstacle density.
+The region visited prior to confinement has a characteristic size, which is set by the initial obstacle density.
 These features contrast with the AIL model, where a sharp transition between restricted motion and free diffusion occurs at a specific critical density $0 < \rho_{c} < 1$ \cite{stauffer2018introduction}.

 The surprising loss of the percolation transition due to obstacle pushing raises the question of whether this effect is geometry-specific or persists more generally.
-This question was subsequently addressed, revealing that on the infinite-dimensional Bethe lattice, the \textit{Sokoban} undergoes a critical transition, occurring at a critical density higher than its non-pushy counterpart, as intuition dictates \cite{Lauber2024}.
-This critical density was also found by Vandewalle et al. who considered the model in the context of epidemics \cite{VANDEWALLE19961}.
+This question was subsequently addressed, revealing that on the infinite-dimensional Bethe lattice, the \textit{Sokoban} undergoes a percolation transition, occurring at a critical density higher than its non-pushy counterpart, as intuition dictates \cite{Lauber2024}.
+This critical density was also found by Vandewalle et al. who considered a fluid version of the model in the context of epidemics \cite{VANDEWALLE19961}.

-Tracer–media interactions can thus qualitatively reshape transport in a topology- and dimension-dependent manner.
+Tracer–media interactions can thus qualitatively and quantitatively reshape transport in a topology- and dimension-dependent manner.
 This calls for a unifying description that remains valid across geometries.
 Here, we investigate the \textit{Sokoban} model across lattices and dimensions and show that confinement is governed by emergent trapping—rare, irreversible “door-closing” events—which yields a minimal coarse-grained description of pushing-induced arrest.